AmishBrain/Data-Structures-and-Algorithms-Labs/README.md

-This repository is a month worth of work in Data Structures and Algorithms from Full Sail University.
+This repository is a class in Data Structures and Algorithms from Full Sail University.